 Sean Parnaby, BWF President

-In 2016 as a BWF Board we focused the strategy on getting the BWF fit for change and fit to help us deal with change in our businesses.
+In uncertain times as a BWF Board we focused the strategy on getting the BWF fit for change and fit to help us deal with change in our businesses.
 In this work, we highlighted the importance of identifying and managing risk.
-The first deliverable from this was the launch of the Woodworking Risk Matrix at our Members' Day in July – this has proved to be a very useful tool and one that continues to evolve.
-My first commitment therefore is that we will work will continue to hone and develop our risk management tools and in parallel we will work even harder to leverage the benefits of our code of conduct and various accreditation and certification services in helping to reduce risk for our customers.
+The first deliverable from this was the launch of the Woodworking Risk Matrix

-Through the BWF we have a great opportunity to step outside of the day-to-day and look at how change is shaping our future.
+Through the BWF we have a great opportunity to step outside of the day-to-day and look at how change is shaping our future, how we build it better with wood.
 In this vein it is great to see renowned architect Oliver Heath addressing our new Interiors Group, he will be focusing on the inherent health benefits to using more wood in interiors (a field that we have been doing a huge amount of background work in).
-The BWF is committed to building on this strong start to the year, using our network and resources to help form a clearer vision for the future of the sector and fundamentally helping us to meet change, helping to take the sting out of some of the costs, ensuring that we are not all learning from our own mistakes and packaging our service up, valuing what we deliver over and above a basic product and selling it more effectively.
-This will be a key focus on Members' Day 2017 (set for the 15th June at a Midlands location soon to be confirmed).
+The BWF is committed to building on this, using our network and resources to help form a clearer vision for the future of the sector and fundamentally helping us to meet change, helping to take the sting out of some of the costs, ensuring that we are not all learning from our own mistakes and packaging our service up, valuing what we deliver over and above a basic product and selling it more effectively.

 This vision is also fundamental to ensuring we have the economy we need to sustain us.
 As government writes a new Industrial Strategy and Brexit plans are prepared we can’t simply stand at the sidelines and wait – we must step up and help Government to form a vision for the future that involves us.
 We have a stronger voice now than ever before and to extend this further have now committed to working with the wider Timber Industry through the Confederation of Timber Industries – a fabulous opportunity to unite to promote the inherent benefits that our base material can deliver – for the first time we are lined up as a supply chain with a clear and unified goal of developing a stronger timber culture in the UK.
 An umbrella body to unite and co-ordinate our supply chain voice has been a longstanding ambition of mine and I am delighted to see it now starting to come to fruition.
 New services available to members such as our new Life Cycle Assessment tool and soon to be published work on materials health will also help us to support this drive.